 NOTE 1 – Pictures in the same access unit are associated with the same picture order count.

+aligned inter-layer reference picture: An inter-layer reference picture included in the access unit that also contains the current picture.

 associated IRAP picture: The previous IRAP picture in decoding order within the same layer (if present).

 auxiliary picture: A picture that has no normative effect on the decoding process of primary pictures.